 Children may be unaware that they hear things differently from their friends and family.
 Identifying hearing problems at an early age can alleviate delays in a child’s speech/language development, social/emotional functioning, and ability to learn.

 Through the hearing and vision screening program, children are eligible for free screenings at least once between the ages of 3 and 5 years and every other year between the ages of 5 and 10 years.
 If a child demonstrates difficulty during the screening process, a referral is made to the child’s primary care provider office, pediatrician’s office, Ear, Nose and Throat (ENT) physician’s office or audiologist’s office for follow up care.

 As with hearing problems, many children are unaware that they see things differently than they should.
 Vision screening is important, especially early in a child’s life because many common vision problems can be corrected when caught early.

-For additional information regarding the Hearing and Vision screening program, or to schedule an appointment, please call your local hearing and vision technician:
+Contact: For additional information about the Hearing & Vision screening programs or to schedule an appointment for your child, please call Joan Becia 482-7382 x 171